-NOTE: The ability to adjust the size of the target volume is currently not available in the Disk Layout view of storage in the Migrate Web Interface.
-See "Cannot Adjust the Target Volume Size for File-Based Migrations in the Web Interface" in the PlateSpin Migrate 2019.8 Release Notes.
+NOTE: The ability to adjust the size of the target volume is not currently available in the Disk Layout view of storage in the Migrate Web Interface.
+See "Cannot Adjust the Target Volume Size for File-Based Migrations in the Web Interface" on page 599.